evert/evert.github.com/_posts/2020/2020-02-18-opaque-ts-types.md

 forced to make sure that it was valid.
 Therefore, it's not possible to ever receive a `User` object that's in an invalid state.

-An interesting side-note is that even though we used a symbol as a market, we never actually had to add it to string.
+An interesting side-note is that even though we used a symbol as a marker, we never actually had to add it to string.
 The marker only exists in the type-system as a means to ensure that nobody can easily create the `Email` type, circumventing the validation system.